 - Equipment maintenance (keeping machinery up, available for production, and making good pieces)

-- Industrial engineering (planning and setting workstations and assembly lines to increase the number of pieces made per labor hour)
+- Industrial/process engineering (planning and setting workstations and assembly lines to increase the number of pieces made per labor hour)

 Not surprisingly, American- or European-owned factories that are based in China have taken the lead in applying Lean.
 They tend to have much better management systems, which make a Lean turnaround success much easier to pull off.
 More and more Chinese manufacturers are trying to catch up, though.
-They use consultants and/or they hire a high-level manager and they keep at it for a few years – the time to ensure the whole organization has embraced the new way of doing business.
+They use consultants and/or they hire a high-level manager, then they keep at it for a few years—the time needed to ensure the whole organization has embraced the new way of doing business.

-This has been the case since the 1990s in the automotive sector (which includes not only metal suppliers but also plastic, rubber, textile, leather, electronics, and many other types of factories) but it has only really gained momentum over the past couple of years.
-The new generation of manufacturing managers is taking control, is more open minded, and is ready for a change.
+This has been the case since the 1990s in the automotive sector (which includes not only metal suppliers but also plastic, rubber, textile, leather, electronics, and many other types of factories) but it has only really gained momentum over the past few years.
+The new generation of manufacturing managers is taking control with a more open-minded approach and a readiness for change.

 Manufacturers in the West should pay attention to this important trend.